 Initially, the colonies were happy with British rule.
 They pushed back against taxes, but only because they had no real representation with the British rulers.
 (Taxes in England were much higher than the Americas).
 The situation deteriorated as each side retaliated against one another, escalating in each step.
 The colony finally won its independence from England and began forming its own government.

+In 1856, the last state (North Carolina) that required property ownership to vote removed the law, allowing all white men to vote.
 It took until 1870 (the 15th Amendment) for “race, color, or previous condition of servitude” to protected as voters.
 In 1913, Senators become directly elected as a matter of law (17th Amendment).
 Women were finally recognized in 1920 (19th Amendment) as having protected rights to vote.
 1924 brought the granting of citizenship to Native Americans.
 Protection from taxes required to vote in 1964 (24th Amendment).
 The next year, the Voting Rights Act of 1965 became the law by which the 15th Amendment could be enforced.
 All legal adults (which is to say, 18 years old) are granted the right to vote in 1971 (26th Amendment).
 The Uniformed and Overseas Citizen Absentee Voting Act of 1986 was enacted to give voting rights to America’s living abroad.

 Unfortunately, the court continued to rule on states having the right to discriminate locally.
 It wasn’t until the 1960’s that a majority of blacks (especially in Southern States) had any real right to vote.
 Women also had trouble exercising their new constitutional rights.
 Currently, the war to force voters to show identification runs directly against the 24th Amendment, since ID cards must be purchased from the government.
 All it would take is for government ID cards to be issued freely, but as you can see, it has never been about getting the vote out, but my suppressing it.

 In recent years we have seen great improvement in the civil rights of LGBT people in the United Sates.
 This has come after a long history of discrimination.
 The native populations of the new world we very accepting of trans and homosexual people; the Puritan settlers, not so much.
 While there were some specific cases of acceptance, (Europeans had written letters back to the old world referencing the appalling number of homosexuals in port cities and the scandal of women owning their own businesses) the official view of the British was homosexuality was punishable by death and the United States kept this tradition until 1873, when the last state dropped the death penalty for the act of Sodomy.
-Consensual sex between same sex people was finally declared legal by the supreme court in 2003, but as of 2016, sodomy (which is oral or anal intercourse) between anyone (gay or straight, married or single) is still illegal.
+Consensual sex between same sex people was finally declared legal by the supreme court in 2003, but as of 2016, sodomy (which is oral or anal intercourse) between anyone (gay or straight, married or single) is still illegal in many places.
 Lest you think it is simply a law that is never enforced and forgotten, Louisiana recently arrested several people for sodomy and tried to convict, but the State Attorney threw it out because it is literally impossible to convict someone of an act that the Supreme Court has ruled legal.
 That prompted the State government to vote on repealing the law, with they did…and voted to keep it.
 While homosexual coupes are now allowed to legally wed in the U.S. since 2013, they face a tremendous backlash against Christians who feel their very existence is a personal attack.

 Women have also faced tremendous restrictions in the U.S. In 1978, a court case focused the country on the fact that raping your wife was protected by law.
 Very quickly, states moved to change their laws to insure rape was a crime, even if the victim and assailant were married.
 In the 1980’s, a few states had their laws decided by the Supreme Court, and by 1993, the last of the states finally passed laws making spousal rape a crime.